saveourtool/diktat/info/guide/guide-chapter-3.md

         " string template"
 ```

-A long `Lambda argument` should be split:
+A long `lambda argument` should be split:

 **Invalid example:**
 ```kotlin